Lifestyle

 This is, at least in part, due to losing dental insurance because of retiring.
 Any impairment to mobility or a condition like arthritis can also have negative impacts as it can make brushing and flossing difficult.
 Additionally, prescription and OTC drugs may increase oral health risks.
 Gum disease, tooth decay, oral cancer, tooth loss and cavities can plague older people.

 A lot of health problems can start as chronic oral health problems.
 Good oral health can lower your risk for heart disease.
 People who brush their teeth for less than two minutes twice a day are three times more likely to have heart health problems.
 Heart valve problems can also start in the mouth with oral infections.
 Moreover, gum disease is a risk factor for strokes.
-It may be a contributing factor for developing type 2 diabetes.
+It may be a contributing factor for developing blood sugar concerns.
 Long term gum disease has been associated with Alzheimer’s and dementia.

 Twice daily brushing, daily flossing, drinking fluoridated water, using mouthwash, limiting alcohol, quitting tobacco, seeking treatment for dry mouth and visiting the dentist when possible can all help protect you.
 Many dentists have lower fees for older people without insurance.